OVERVIEW

 • Our BEng (Hons) in Biomedical Engineering programme is jointly supported by the CUHK Faculty of Engineering and Faculty of Medicine.
 It is coherently organized under the CUHK Department of Biomedical Engineering to support student learning on campus, in hospital, and with our partners local and overseas.

 • CUHK BME students will have opportunities to learn on-site how technology can enhance clinical services and patient benefits.
-Besides having the Prince of Wales Hospital as our teaching hospital, CUHK has our own private teaching hospital (CUHK Medical Centre).
+Besides having the Prince of Wales Hospital is our teaching hospital, CUHK has its own private teaching hospital (CUHK Medical Centre).

 • Our students have opportunity to support for overseas exchanges, research and industrial internships, and global competitions.